AmitKumar64/Semantic-Condensation-Engine/README.md

 ## Credits

-- This application was developed by [Your Name].
+- This application was developed by [Team Frnds (Sit Sitamarhi)].
 - It utilizes the Streamlit library for building interactive web applications and the Hugging Face Transformers library for natural language processing tasks.

-## License

-[Include license information if applicable.]

 ## Contact

-For any inquiries or feedback, please contact [Your Email Address].
+For any inquiries or feedback, please contact [rajm7107@gmail.com].